 - How do I apply for a student Oyster card?

-Students can apply online via the Transport for London website.
+Students can apply online via the Transport for London (TfL) website.
 Please note, we will not be able to validate your student Oyster card application until you have fully registered.
 Please review TfL’s terms & conditions and student eligibility policy carefully and prior to applying for a student Oyster card, as some students may not be eligible.

 - Student Charter (pdf) - LSHTM has a student charter which summarises the standards of service LSHTM expects and aspires to offer students, as well as the standards of conduct which students should expect and aspire to follow in turn.